ITDevLtd/MCVirt/Documentation/Installation.rst

 ------------------------

-* McVirt is currently build to support Ubuntu 14.04 with native version of dependencies.
+* MCVirt is currently build to support Ubuntu 14.04 with native version of dependencies.
 * When installing the operating system create the following logical volumes:

   * Root - Create a 50GB partition using ext4.
-This is used for the operating system, McVirt configurations and ISO images
+This is used for the operating system, MCVirt configurations and ISO images

   * SWAP - leave the suggested SWAP volume unaltered